kelseykm/vcard4/README.md

 //Hello\, world!
 ```

-* The instance object is frozen and therefore its properties and methods cannot be modified after construction, neither can new ones be added.
+* The instance object is frozen and therefore its properties and methods cannot be modified after construction, neither can new ones be added

 _NB_: _The actual value type depends on property name and VALUE parameter.
 For example, the ```FN``` property only accepts ```text``` values._